 What is Chemoprevention?

 Chemoprevention is the use of a medication, vitamin, or supplement to stop cancer from happening.
-This is most often used for people who have a high risk of developing cancer.
-They may have a strong family history, carry an abnormal gene, or have a personal health history that makes their risk higher.
+This is most often used for people who have a high risk of cancer.
+They may have a strong family history, carry a certain gene, or have a personal health history that makes their risk higher.

-- Primary prevention: Using a medication, vitamin, or supplement to prevent cancer in a healthy person.
+- Primary prevention: Prevent cancer in a healthy person.

-- Secondary prevention: Using a medication, vitamin, or supplement to prevent a pre-cancerous area from becoming cancer.
+- Secondary prevention: Prevent a pre-cancerous area from becoming cancer.

-- Tertiary prevention: Using a medication, vitamin, or supplement in a person who has already had cancer, to prevent them from developing another cancer.
+- Tertiary prevention: Used for a person who has already had cancer, to prevent them from developing another cancer.

 What makes a good chemoprevention agent?

-- Does not cause side effects that affect the quality of life.
+- Does not cause side effects that affect the quality of life or are dangerous.

 - Does not cost a lot of money and is easy to get.